 (b) Slew his brother.
 The religious always persecute the righteous.

 (c) For what reason did he slay him?
 Because his deeds were evil.
-Most of us would judge Cain’s murder to be an evil deed, but this violent act came about “because his deeds were evil.”
-What were the evil deeds that led Cain to slay his brother?
+We may think Cain’s murder was an evil deed, but this violent act came about “because his deeds were evil.”
+Evil deeds belie an unbelieving heart and a religion based on dead works rather than faith.

 1 John 3:13